jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 On the left side there is the store, that keeps track of the application data.
 On the other side there is the DOM, which holds all the HTML tags and keeps track on the emitting of events.
-The store's data gets connected to some well defined node by calling the `render` extension method on the `data`-flow of the store.
-Every time the stored data changes, the new data will be applied to the rendering code, which then creates a new dom sub-tree accordingly.
+The store's data gets connected to some well-defined node (the "mount-point") by calling the `render` extension method on the `data`-flow of the store.
+Every time the stored data changes, the new data will be applied to the rendering code, which then creates a new dom subtree accordingly.

 From within the DOM on the right side, the user (in almost all cases!) can interact with the UI and produce events, which then will be used to update the store's data through so called `handler`s.
-The latter has access to the current state and the new value and can then use both to create the new state.
+The latter has access to the current state and the value passed by the event-flow and can then use both to create the new state.

 The new state will then appear on the `data`-flow and finally result in a change of the UI.
 Voilà, you have a circle of (data)-life.